 While rare, sudden cardiac arrest (SCA) can affect infants, children and teens and can be fatal if cardiopulmonary resuscitation (CPR) is not administered quickly – usually in a matter of minutes.
-Structural or functional problems with a child’s heart, arrhythmias or genetic syndromes can increase the risk of SCA.
-And, while some of these conditions are identified, monitored and treated from birth, certain rhythmic or structural problems don’t produce symptoms and may not be diagnosed unless caught on an unrelated screening or found in a family member.
-Certain serious injuries and allergic reactions can also lead to SCA.
+Structural or functional problems with a child's heart, irregular heart rhythms (arrhythmias) or genetic syndromes can increase the risk of SCA.
+While some of these conditions are identified, monitored and treated from birth, certain rhythmic or structural problems don't produce symptoms until SCA occurs.
+Frequently dangerous heart conditions are recognized when a family history of SCA is present.

 - Place the heel of your hand on the center of the child's chest.

 - Place the heel of your other hand on top of your first hand, lacing your fingers together.

 - Keep your arms straight and your shoulders over your hands.

 - Push hard and fast, compressing the child's chest at least 2 inches.